-Since the major portion of the ESOP assets are used to buy employer stock, the value of each employee's ESOP benefit is directly tied to the financial success of the employer.
-Also, the employer, as a result of the use of an ESOP, benefits because employees understand that their work performance directly affects the financial success of the employer and the value of ESOP assets.
+Since the major portion of the ESOP or TRASOP assets are used to buy employer stock, the value of each employee's ESOP or TRASOP benefit is directly tied to the financial success of the employer.
+Also, the employer, as a result of the use of an ESOP or TRASOP, benefits because employees understand that their work performance directly affects the financial success of the employer and the value of ESOP or TRASOP assets.
 After all, they now own part of the company.
+This should encourage employees to work more productively and increase the profitability of their employer.